 As technology continued to evolve, faster and better computers are now able to control this digitally designed production which resulted in today’s most advanced high definition, freeform, digital progressive lenses.
 These type of lenses can be individually tailored to any user, his activities and needs.

-At overnight Glasses we use Seiko’s progressive lenses designs and together with the industry’s most advanced digital production equipment we are able to deliver one of the best progressive lenses seen in the market today.
+At overnight Glasses we use SEIKO, IOT, Varilux, and SHAMIR progressive lenses designs, and together with the industry’s most advanced digital production equipment we are able to deliver one of the best progressive lenses seen in the market today.
 Our progressive lenses production, combined with our excellent Anti-Glare coating and Hard Coating, deliver a lens that improves your vision when conducting night driving, office work, and sport activities.